 Remember, this doesn’t have to be a one-off, you could make it a regular event.
 Why not try having a family storytelling night every week?

 You could also record your story to share with your community.
 You could record your story with a slideshow of photos.
-Below is a nice example, and you can read this guide on how to make a digital story.
+Below is a nice example.

 Overcoming my Fears by Aimee Mason from Digital Stories from Scotland on Vimeo.